List of Glee characters: Sandy Ryerson

 Sandy Ryerson (Stephen Tobolowsky) is the former director of the McKinley High glee club.
-He is a bully, and a tyrant, and behaves sexually innapropriate towards male students.
+He is a bully, and a tyrant, and behaves inappropriately towards male students.
 Although he claims to have a girlfriend, Rachel refers to him as a "closet case", and he is fired for his inappropriate sexual behavior towards a male student.
 Following his firing, he becomes a drug dealer, reselling medical marijuana.
 When he wants to join Will's band, the Acafellas, they initially reject him for being too "creepy", but change their minds when he tells them that Josh Groban is a friend of his and will attend their next performance if Sandy is in it.
 While Josh does attend, he does so only to serve Sandy with a restraining order for constantly sending him inappropriate photos and messages over the internet.
 Colluding with Sue Sylvester to bring down New Directions, Sandy is appointed the school's arts director.
 Sandy appears in Rachel's music video for "Run Joey Run", playing her father, and gives Will advice about beating rival glee club Vocal Adrenaline.
 His behavior is often eccentric, including doll collecting, writing fan fiction about Desperate Housewives, and attempting to create a role for himself as Cleopatra in the school production of Cabaret.
 The casting notice for the role of Sandy read, in part, "He's gay, but covers it ... most of the time.
 With a pastel sweater thrown over his shoulders, Sandy is the former Glee Club teacher, who is given the axe after an episode of inappropriate touching."
 Tobolowsky, who plays Sandy, describes him as a humorous character who "just cannot connect with the normal world" and exists on the "outer boundary of reality".
 Tim Stack for Entertainment Weekly has praised Sandy as "one of the most reliable characters for great lines and laughs".
 In the first few episodes, it was implied heavily that Sandy was gay.
 The second-season episode "A Night of Neglect" confirmed this, with Sandy characterizing himself as a "predatory gay".
 In that episode, he joins Sue Sylvester's "League of Doom", using the codename "The Pink Dagger", but ends up donating money to support the school's academic decathlon team, spoiling Sue's plans.